reimagined/resolve/docs/tutorial.md

 }
 ```

-In this lesson, you will enhance your application's functionality with the capability to create multiple shopping lists, navigate between these lists and add items to them using the client UI.
+In this lesson, you will enhance your application's functionality with the capability to create multiple shopping lists, navigate between these lists and add items to them from the client UI.

 ### Implement a Shopping Lists Read Model

 In the [Lesson 3](#lesson-3-read-side-create-a-view-model-to-query-list-items), you have implemented a View Model used to obtain information about shopping lists with the specified aggregate ID's.
-Although it is possible to use the same approach for obtaining the list of all available shopping lists, there is a strong reason not to do so.
+Although it is possible to use the same approach to obtain the list of all available shopping lists, there is a strong reason not to do so.

 Consider a situation, in which your application has been running in a production environment for a long time and a large number of shopping lists has been created.
-If you used a View Model to answer queries, a resulting data sample would be generated on the fly for every requests using events from the beginning of the history, which will result in a huge performance overhead on _each request_.
+If you used a View Model to answer queries, a resulting data sample would be generated on the fly for every requests using events from the beginning of the history, which would result in a huge performance overhead on _each request_.
 Note that it is not a problem when you use a View Model to obtain a single list's items as the item count is always considerably small.

 To overcome this issue, implement a ShoppingLists **[Read Model](read-side.md#read-models)**.
 This Read Model will gradually accumulate its state based on incoming events and store this state in the Read Model Storage.
 This part of the functionality is implemented by the Read Model **[projection](read-side.md)**: